 bulkbilled through medicare and DVA where applicable *

-Arthritis and joint pain is a common and treatable condition provided you get the advice and treatment options that are right for you.
+Arthritis and joint pain is a common and treatable condition.
+In addition, this can be achieved if you receive the advice and treatment options that are correct for you.

-‘Arthritis’ is actually an umbrella term for many different conditions that affect the joints, which also means there can be many different causes and symptoms.
+‘Arthritis’ is actually an umbrella term for many different inflammatory conditions that affect the joints.
+Also, this means there can be many different causes and symptoms.

-Age, wear and tear, physical overuse, previous injury and infection of the joints are some of the common causes of arthritis.
+Additionally, age, wear and tear, physical overuse, previous injury, systemic inflammatory conditions and infection of the joints are some of the common causes of arthritis.

-The best treatments involve diagnosing your specific type of arthritis, finding the areas of pain and stiffness and working to alleviate these specific symptoms.
-The specialists at Cheltenham Podiatry have extensive experience in dealing with many different forms of arthritis, allowing us to diagnose accurately and formulate a solution tailored to your needs.
+Correct diagnosis is crucial , to ensure the most suitable treatment is chosen for specific type of arthritis.
+In addition, the podiatrists at Cheltenham Podiatry have extensive experience in dealing with many different forms of arthritis.
+This allows for us to accurately formulate a solution that is tailored to your needs.

-Cheltenham Podiatry uses the latest in biological therapies to correct the internal inflammatory environment and strengthen weak ligaments.
+In addition, Cheltenham Podiatry also uses the latest in biological therapies for more difficult cases, by reducing the internal inflammatory environment and strengthen weak ligaments.

 Some of our specific therapies include:

 Where appropriate some injection therapies are performed at Cheltenham Podiatry under the guidance of ultrasound, with research confirming this provides better outcomes.

 Cheltenham Podiatry strives to use treatments that go beyond regular anti-inflammatory medication.
 Instead, using safe, efficient and advanced methods that take advantage of the body’s natural healing process, as well as its ability to produce natural anti-inflammatory proteins into your joints.